rollyourown-xyz/ryo-website-content/collaborate/bug_reports_feature_requests_ideas/index.md

 ## Where to raise an Issue

-Issues can be raised in the various rollyourown.xyz repositories and repository mirrors:
+Issues can be raised in the various rollyourown repositories and repository mirrors:

 - Members of our organisation can raise issues on our own Git repository server
 - Issues can be raised in the mirror repositories [on Codeberg](https://codeberg.org/rollyourown-xyz)